centrifuge/documentation/docs/user/using-centrifuge/setup-wallet/index.md

 ## Using Ledger with Centrifuge

+If you do not yet have your Ledger configured, read their [getting started guide](https://support.ledger.com/article/360015259693-zd?redirect=false).You will also need to install the [Polkadot (DOT)](https://support.ledger.com/article/360016289919-zd?redirect=false) App if you want to store native Centrifuge tokens on Ledger.

+For EVM tokens please install [Ethereum App](https://support.ledger.com/article/360009576554-zd?redirect=false) and enable [blind signing](https://support.ledger.com/article/4405481324433-zd?redirect=false).
+Make sure to [connect your ledger](https://support.ledger.com/article/4404366864657-zd?redirect=false) to Metamask.

+Tutorial on how to Migrate Assets to Polkadot Generic Accounts Using the [Polkadot Migration App](https://support.ledger.com/article/Migrate-Assets-to-Polkadot-Generic-App-Accounts-Using-the-Polkadot-Generic-App).

 If you do not yet have your Ledger configured, read their [getting started guide](https://support.ledger.com/hc/en-us/articles/360015259693-Choose-your-Ledger-device?docs=true).
 You will also need to install the [Ethereum App](https://support.ledger.com/hc/en-us/articles/360009576554-Ethereum-ETH-) and [enable blind signing](https://support.ledger.com/hc/en-us/articles/4405481324433-Enable-blind-signing-in-the-Ethereum-ETH-app?docs=true).
 Make sure to [connect your ledger](https://support.ledger.com/hc/en-us/articles/4404366864657-Connect-your-Ledger-to-MetaMask) to Metamask.

 ## Set up a Substrate wallet